MENU

 Consult one of HelloPhysio’s rehab and Pilates team in Singapore for diastasis recti physiotherapy.
 We want new mothers to return to doing the things they love as quickly and safely as possible following childbirth.

-As Pilates focuses on movement patterns, these exercises can be instrumental to help manage the demands of a newborn such as ongoing lifting and bending, and prevent stress.
-Postnatal Pilates works to help new mothers to return to their daily activities without pain (stronger both physically and mentally) so that you can focus on bonding with their newborns rather than experience pain.
+As Pilates focuses on movement patterns, these exercises can be instrumental in helping manage the demands of a newborn, such as ongoing lifting and bending and preventing stress.
+Postnatal Pilates works to help new mothers return to their daily activities without pain (stronger both physically and mentally) so that they can focus on bonding with their newborns rather than the pain they are experiencing.

-Make an appointment with our experienced postnatal Pilates diastasis recti instructors to prevent postpartum issues and accelerate a healthy recovery post pregnancy.
+Please make an appointment with our experienced postnatal Pilates diastasis recti instructors to prevent postpartum issues and accelerate a healthy recovery post-pregnancy.

 101 Irrawaddy Road